madmachineio/MadDrivers/Examples/VEML6040/ReadLight/README.md

 # ReadLight

 Read light intensity in lux and RGBW (red, green, blue, white) values.
+It's better to put a light source beside it.
 The color values can be used to know the color of an object.
 For example, a red object will reflect more red light, which leads to larger red values.

 ## Library reference